 Dyson have included a range of features to make the V6 easy to use.
 We’ve already talked about some, but here’s a breakdown:

-- The vacuum has a well-balanced weight distribution, making it comfortable to use when cleaning above tall furniture or getting rid of cobwebs.
+- We think the vacuum has a well-balanced weight distribution, making it comfortable to use when cleaning above tall furniture or getting rid of cobwebs.

 - The docking station means the vacuum is always ready to go when you need it.